After Pentagon Ends Contract, Top-Secret Scientists Group Vows To Carry On

 The National Nuclear Security Administration, which oversees the nation's nuclear weapons, would be a natural fit for the group.
 Over the years, it has solicited numerous studies from the Jasons on the nuclear stockpile.

-At a congressional hearing this month, NNSA Administrator Lisa Gordon-Hagerty voiced her support for the Jasons: "I can tell you that they are rich and history," she said, "and their technical expertise is sound."
+At a congressional hearing this month, NNSA Administrator Lisa Gordon-Hagerty voiced her support for the Jasons: "I can tell you that they are rich in history," she said, "and their technical expertise is sound."